 Is there an association between potassium levels and blood clots?
 Understanding the role of potassium in the body can help answer this question.
 Potassium is essential for maintaining the body’s heartbeat.
 It also plays a major role in the body’s ability to maintain adequate water balances and cellular integrity.

 Potassium deficiencies can affect brain cells.
 One of the main influences of potassium is the maintenance of blood pressure, though exactly how this occurs is still not quite clear to researchers.
-What is clear is that potassium has the potential to facilitate protein synthesis and fluid balances in the body.
-Fluid balances not only include water, but can also involve the viscosity or the thickness of blood inside and outside of cellular structures.
+What is clear is that potassium has the potential to facilitate protein synthesis and fluid balance in the body.
+Fluid balances not only include water but can also involve the viscosity or the thickness of blood inside and outside of cellular structures.

-Sluggish blood does have a potential of increasing the risk of blood clot development.
+Sluggish blood does have the potential of increasing the risk of blood clot development.
 So too does the “stickiness” of blood cells themselves, which can be affected by a number of chemical and hormonal imbalances in the body.

 Some of the side effects of low potassium levels in the body can in turn trigger an increased risk of blood clot development.